Addictions and Substance Abuse Counselor Requirements by State

 The day you get your degree in addiction treatment is a proud one, but it’s just the start.

-Understanding the resources available to you as a key part of that effort is every bit as important as earning your initial qualifications.
+Understanding the resources available to you is every bit as important as earning your initial qualifications.
 We’ve put together resource pages pointing you to the information and guidance you need every step of the way.

 Deciphering Professional Titles and Job Roles in Addiction Counseling

 Chemical dependency counselor?
 Alcohol and drug counselor?
 Addiction therapist?
 Substance Use Disorder Treatment Specialist?
 It’s easy to get confused by all the different titles in addiction treatment.
-We’ll explain the mystery and help you figure out which you will probably use.
+We’ll explain the mystery and help you figure out which you’ll probably use.

 Specializing in Gambling Addiction Counseling